GIfatahTH/states_rebuilder/README.md

   Priority 2- The combined `ReactiveModel.connectionState` is awaiting if at least one of the new instances is awaiting.
   Priority 3- The combined `ReactiveModel.connectionState` is 'none' if at least one of the new instances is 'none'.
   Priority 4- The combined `ReactiveModel.hasDate` is true if it has no error, it isn't awaiting  and it is not in 'none' state.
-* `joinSingletonWith` can be defined in `setState` method or in `Inject` class constructor.
-When set in the `setState` method, it means that only the new instance, where` setState` is called, is joined to the reactive singleton.
-Whereas if `joinSingletonWith` is defined in the` Inject` constructor, this means that all new reactive instances will be joined to the reactive singleton.
 * New reactive instances can send data to the reactive singleton. `joinSingletonToNewData` parameter of reactive environment hold the sending message.

 # StateBuilder